 “The pop-up channel was configured and ready to go within a few hours.”

-Two years ago, merging linear and non-linear management, WHATS’ON became the only true transmedia content lifecycle management solution, managing the linear, on-demand and digital world with the same flexibility, power and error checking options.
+A few years ago, merging linear and non-linear management, WHATS’ON became the only true transmedia content lifecycle management solution, managing the linear, on-demand and digital world with the same flexibility, power and error checking options.

 For many customers WHATS’ON is the ultimate orchestrator of their broadcast operations.
 WHATS’ON can also integrate with any system under the sun to receive the data required for personalised recommendations.